shahroudy/advent_of_code/python/aoc2021/README.md

 This way one can easily find the segment mapping and then decode the output digits.

 ## Day 9: [Smoke Basin](https://adventofcode.com/2021/day/9) &rarr; [Solution](./day09/d09.py)
+An easy puzzle of handling 2D array of digits to find local minima and their connected basins.\
+In part 1, we need to find all the points which are lower than all of their adjacent points (in 4 directions).\
+In part 2, we need to find the sizes of the basins connected to these low points.\
+A basin is defined as all the points that are connected to a low point and are not `9`.\
+For this puzzle, my library class `Point`, its `n4` method, and the library function `connected_region` were very handy.

 ## Day 10: [Syntax Scoring](https://adventofcode.com/2021/day/10) &rarr; [Solution](./day10/d10.py)
 ## Day 11: [Dumbo Octopus](https://adventofcode.com/2021/day/11) &rarr; [Solution](./day11/d11.py)
 ## Day 12: [Passage Pathing](https://adventofcode.com/2021/day/12) &rarr; [Solution](./day12/d12.py)